Knitschi/CPFBuildscripts/README.md

-# CppCodeBaseBuildscripts
+# Welcome to CppCodeBaseBuildscripts

-Python scripts to simplify cmake command line calls for a CppCodeBaseCMake project.

-This project is work in progress and currently not documented.
+Please note that this project is in an early, quick-moving stage.
+Interfaces are not kept stable.